Arctic shipping routes: Future projections

 Various projections indicate that the ice floe will greatly diminish in the future, and might even disappear by the end of the century.
 The depletion of the arctic ice is already visible.
 On average over a year, the ice floe has diminished by 4.3% every ten years.
 However, this reduction is not uniform over the entire year.
 Indeed, if we observe only the month of September, the ice floe has diminished by 10.7% every ten years, compared to only 2.8% in March.
 Projection models of the evolution of the arctic ice floe are based on the last 30 years.
 These projections mainly use circulation models of ocean and atmospheric currents, such as NEMO, the OGCM and the CMIP.
 They also take into account the evolution of greenhouse gases, such as CO2.

 The NSR may be ice free by 2030, earlier than NWP or TSR.
 Models predict that in that year 90% of the current area of ice will remain in winter, and only 60% in September.
 In 2060, they forecast that these numbers will decrease to 85% and 40% respectively.
 Finally, in 2090, they anticipate 85% in winter, and less than 10% in August–September.

 As a consequence of this reduction of the ice floe, the number of days of navigability on the NEP and NWP is increased, and routes such as the TSR, that are as of yet inaccessible to regular vessels, may open up.
-The former are for now only open for a few days during the months of August and September, but certain projections indicate that in 2030 they will be open for a whole month.
+Further projections have shown that in the next 30 years TSR will be navigable for some types of vessel, starting already by 2025, and the sailing time will be decreased to 16 and 13 days, depending on the vessel.
+The TRS will have the possibility to become a more frequently used Arctic route.The former are for now only open for a few days during the months of August and September, but certain projections indicate that in 2030 they will be open for a whole month.
 In 2060, the NEP will be open from August to October, and the NWP during August and September.
 Finally, in 2090, both passages will be open at least three months in a year.
 Certain projections even say that the NEP will be accessible five months per year.

 However, all these projections remain uncertain since global warming is accelerating, and could have unexpected consequences on climatic conditions such as the perturbation of winds and ocean currents.